Alex-Ozun/TuistCloudDummyApp/README.md

 # Current CI set up:

 Run `BuildAndTest.sh` which does `build-for-testing` for `AllInOneTests` scheme and then `test-without-building`.
-This means that we always run all tests, hence we can't cache any targets because tests of such targets won't build.
+This means that we always run all tests for all targets.
+Hence, we can't cache any targets because tests of such targets won't build.

 # Desired CI set up: